Table of Contents

-Just after the success of “Thirty-Six Views of Mount Fuji”, popular ukiyo-e artist among Edo people, Katsushika Hokusai (1760-1849) produced the famous waterfalls ukiyo-e series “A Tour of Japanese Waterfalls” from 1833 to 1837.
+Just after the success of “Thirty-Six Views of Mount Fuji”, popular ukiyo-e artist among Edo people, Katsushika Hokusai (1760-1849) produced the famous waterfalls ukiyo-e series “A Tour of the Waterfalls of the Provinces” from 1833 to 1837.

 When he drew the pitcures, he used the name of “former Hokusai and Iitsu” for the signature.
 Because he give Hokusai to his disciple and took new name Iitsu(為一).